tesselle/aion/README.md

 particular in the **stats** package: a time-series object can be created with the `stats::ts()` function.
 These objects are agnostic: the unit of time is not relevant, only the sampling frequency matters.
-Most of the archaeological time series are different, because they are defined for a given year-based time scale (in the same way that geographic data are linked to a coordinate system).
+Most of the archaeological time-series are different, because they are defined for a given year-based time scale (in the same way that geographic data are linked to a coordinate system).

-**chronos** provides a system of classes and methods to represent and work with such time series.
+**chronos** provides a system of classes and methods to represent and work with such time-series.
 This package includes common time scales (e.g., before present, common era) and supports user-defined scales.
-Time series can be reprojected to a different time scale (e.g. from BP to CE years). **chronos** only supports data sampled at equidistant points in time, expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950).
+Time-series can be reprojected to a different time scale (e.g. from BP to CE years). **chronos** only supports data sampled at equidistant points in time, expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950).